DrewBepic/Cache-Cows-CS-554-Final-Project/README.md

 ```
 Or
 Go to https://imagemagick.org/script/download.php#windows
-and download the latest version and run it it.
+and download the latest version and run it.

 ### 2. Start Elasticsearch Server